The best Nintendo Switch controllers in 2024: from the Pro Controller to the Nitro Deck

 (Image credit: Future)

-By and large, the best Nintendo Switch controllers are more affordable than on competing consoles as well as the best PC controllers.
+By and large, the best Nintendo Switch controllers are more affordable than the best PS5 controllers and the best PC controllers.
 Pricier, premium options do exist, but manufacturers like 8BitDo, PowerA and CRKD typically offer top quality controllers that are much easier on the wallet.
 And when they're not, they'll still pack a host of high-grade features and - occasionally - innovations.
 Better yet, most offer Bluetooth connectivity for ease of responsive wireless play.

 The Quick List